tarwn/lessthandot-hugo/blogs/content/posts/2013-07-04-if-you-think-uninstalling-sql.md

 <p>
 Click on the Oracle Home that you want to remove and then click on the Remove (not named uninstall or deinstall this time) button.
 Now you would expect that you would see another window where you could perhaps pick what to remove.
 But no, you get a dialog box telling you to go ahead and run a BAT file in a certain directory.  <br />
 <a href="/wp-content/uploads/blogs/DataMgmt/Denis/Oracle/OracleRemoveBatfile.PNG?mtime=1372947010"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Denis/Oracle/OracleRemoveBatfile.PNG?mtime=1372947010" width="440" height="144" /></a></p>
-<p>Really, you couldn&#8217;t at least have an option to run that file from withing this deinstaller?</p>
+<p>Really, you couldn't at least have an option to run that file from withing this deinstaller?</p>
 <p>Opening that BAT file reveals the following</p>
 <pre lang="dos">
 @echo off